Part 8 of How To Scale Your Model (Part 7: Inference | Part 9: Profiling)

 We can understand this better by breaking down the sources of cost and latency into param loading time, KV loading time, and FLOPs time.
 The red sector is the region in which we expect to be compute-bound in our MLP blocks.

 This tells quite a story.
 You can see that initially, parameter loading represents the vast majority of the latency, until the batch size becomes large enough that FLOPs and KV loading become more significant.
-Notably, at all batch sizes greater than 2k, FLOPs is always smaller than our KV loading time in this regime.
-So we slowly transition from being bound by parameter loading to KV loading, but are always memory bound.
+Notably, at all sequence lengths greater than 2048, we spend more time on KV cache loading than we do on FLOPs!
+So while we can improve our hardware utilization by increasing batch size, at long context lengths KV loading always dominates the total step time.

 Takeaway: for LLaMA 3-70B, we are strongly KV cache memory bandwidth-bound (and HBM-bound) in almost all of these configurations, highlighting just how important reducing KV cache size is for generation throughput.
 Also note just how dramatic the latency/throughput tradeoff remains here.